 Hand of Fatima, fingers pointing up or down?

 The ‘position’ of the hand can mean different things.
-The image with the fingers pointing upwards has the meaning of strength, power and blessing, while downward-facing fingers focus attention more proficiently.
+The image with the fingers pointing upwards means strength, power and blessing, while downward-facing fingers focus attention more proficiently.
 In this case, the talisman takes on the most typical meaning of lucky charm.

 Fingers facing down